-Blueberry is a flowering plant, a type of fruits bluish or purple in colour due to flavonoids called anthocyanins present in them.
+Blueberry is a flowering plant, a type of fruits blue or purple in colour.
+It gets its pigmentation from flavonoids, the anthocyanins present in them.

 It can be sweet or tart in taste, tart because it was harvested too soon before it fully ripens.
 Blueberries are from a family of genus vaccinium along with cranberries, bilberries and the like and are found in their peak in summer because that’s when they are harvested.

-Blueberries come in varieties of both wild ( low bush) and cultivated (high bush) blueberries and are native to North America.
+Blueberries come in varieties of both wild and cultivated blueberries and are native to North America.
 Although they are grown worldwide, USA is said to be the largest producer of blueberries followed by Canada and Chile taking the third place.

 Blueberries are versatile and very tasty and can be incorporated in different dishes, including your cereals, desserts, salads and confectionery food items.

-They contain dietary fibre and essential nutrients which are beneficial to good health.
-The anthocyanins in blueberries are highly concentrated compared to other berries.
+They contain dietary fibre and essential nutrients which are good for health.
+Blueberries are thought to be rich in anthocyanins compared to other berries.

-The dark pigment in plant foods is attributable to anthocyanins.
+The dark pigment in berries is attributable to anthocyanins.

 There are varieties of berries that are nutritious as well

-Most plant based foods are very nutritious and are packed with minerals, dietary fibre and phytochemicals such as anthocyanins, phenolic acid and carotenoids which contain properties that are thought to be beneficial to health.
+Most plant food sources are thought to be very nutritious and packed with minerals, fibre and pant chemicals such as anthocyanins, phenolic acid and carotenoids.
+These compounds are believed to be good for health, according to research.

-Blueberries may not be your favourite fruit or may be out if season , well there are different varieties of berries you can choose from, they include :
+Blueberries may not be your favourite fruit or may be out if season , well there are different varieties of berries you can choose from, such as :

-Although blueberries are perceived as “superfoods” It helps to diversify your diet, this way your health will not be compromised.
+Although blueberries are perceived as “superfoods” It helps to diversify your diet, this way your your body can get all the butrients needed.

-- Fibre prevents bad cholesterol from building up in the arteries and lowers the cholesterol levels (LDL)
+- Fibre prevents plaque from building up in the arteries and lowers the cholesterol levels (LDL)

 - controls blood sugar levels.